DPhil in Astrophysics

 Directly-related professional expertise may be a substitute; for example, significant instrument-building experience.

-For applicants with a degree from the USA, the typical minimum GPA sought is 3.3 out of 4.0.
+For applicants with a bachelor's degree from the USA, the minimum overall GPA that is normally required to meet the undergraduate-level requirement is 3.5 out of 4.0.
 However, selection of candidates also depends on other factors in your application.
 Entry is competitive and most successful applicants have achieved higher GPA scores.

 If your degree is not from the UK or another country specified above, visit our International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University’s minimum entry requirements.